Home Battery Dispatch under a Tiered Peak Power Tariff: Home energy system

-To define the peak power cost $P_k$, we start by letting the vector $m_k$ denote the daily maximum power over each of the days in month $k$, for $k=1, \ldots, K$.
-(Since the months have different numbers of days, these daily maximum vectors have different dimensions.)
-We let $z_k$ denote the average of the $N$ largest entries of $m_k$, where $N$ is a given parameter, such as $N=3$.
-(When $N=1$, $z_k$ is simply the maximum hourly power over the whole month.)
-In words, $z_k$ is the average of the largest $N$ hours of power across different days in a month.
-For future use, we introduce the sum-largest function: $\psi(u,N)$ is the sum of the largest $N$ components of the vector $u$.
-With this notation we have $z_k = \psi(m_k,N)/N$.
+\paragraph{Peak power charge.} The peak power charge is assessed monthly.
+We assume the time horizon spans $K$ whole months, denoted $k=1, \ldots, K$.
+Let $m_k$ denote the vector of daily maximum powers in month $k$, and let $z_k$ denote the average of the $N$ largest entries of $m_k$, where $N$ is a parameter (typically $N=3$).
+When $N=1$, $z_k$ is simply the maximum daily peak power over the month.
+We define the sum-largest function $\psi(u,N)$ as the sum of the largest $N$ components of a vector $u$, so $z_k = \psi(m_k,N)/N$.